-In addition, breast milk contains probiotics, which are key microbes thought to be beneficial to the developing microbiota and which lactating mothers appear to pass onto their babies during feeding(3, 4).
+In addition, breast milk contains probiotics, which are key microbes thought to be beneficial to the developing microbiota and which lactating mothers pass on to their babies during feeding(3, 4).

 Whilst a change in legislation is required to allow infant formula companies to reduce protein levels to those in breast milk (i.e. 1.0-1.1 g/100 mL), Diamond pro+ Premium Infant Formula has lower protein levels compared with leading competitors*.